Qiskit/rustworkx/docs/source/api.rst

         :returns indexes: A list of int indexes of the newly created edges
         :rtype: list

+    .. py:method:: add_edges_from_no_data(self, obj_list):
+        Add new edges to the dag without data.

+        :param list obj_list: A list of tuples of the form ``(parent, child)`` to attach to the graph. ``parent`` and ``child`` are integer indexes describing where an edge should be added.
+Unlike :meth:`add_edges_from` there is no data payload and when the edge is created None will be used.

+        :returns indexes: A list of int indexes of the newly created edges
+        :rtype: list

     .. py:method:: add_child(self, parent, obj, edge):
         Add a new child node to the dag.